 Luis is dedicated to a clean, balanced, abundant, cooperative, healing world.
 No more capitalist private property relations, exploitation, war, or inequities.
 "In essential things, unity; in nonessential things, liberty.
 In all things compassion."

-From August 31 to November 24, 2019, Casa 0101 Theater in Boyle Heights, Los Angeles, co-sponsored by Tia Chucha's Centro Cultural, will stage the play "Always Running" based on Luis' best-selling memoir of the same name.
+From August 31 to November 24, 2019, Casa 0101 Theater in Boyle Heights, Los Angeles, co-sponsored by Tia Chucha's Centro Cultural, staged the play "Always Running" based on Luis' best-selling memoir of the same name.
 Seats were sold out every weekend.
-Co-adapted by Luis J. Rodriguez and Hector Rodriguez, directed by Hector Rodriguez, the play will explore the dramatic tension between a youth worker trying to mentor a highly troubled gang member from violence, drugs, and jails to become an artist, writer, and social justice activist.
+Co-adapted by Luis J. Rodriguez and Hector Rodriguez, directed by Hector Rodriguez, the play explored the dramatic tension between a youth worker trying to mentor a highly troubled gang member from violence, drugs, and jails to become an artist, writer, and social justice activist.
 Set in the late 60s and 70s during the height of the Chicano Movement in the East Los Angeles area.
-To make reservations, go to www.casa0101.org.
-Most Sundays during the three months, Luis will be doing Q&As after the 5 pm performances.
+The play is now available for licensing.

 "I met a fella named Luis Rodriguez, a writer and a poet, who had a ... cultural center in Los Angeles.
 These are people I've known and worked with for a long time.
 These are the people trying to fill the holes that should long ago have been filled by government.
 Those are the people who give me optimism.
 They're relentlessly hopeful, and they face it all on the front lines on a daily basis.”

 --Bruce Springsteen from Rolling Stone magazine, November 15, 2007